Student Application for Secretary-General Position

 September (date TBD): SG/USG Mtg

 October (date TBD): Adult chair meeting/training (incl. secretariat)

-Weeks of November 1st and 7th: Prep
+Weeks of October 28th and November 4th: Prep

 Selection of participants will be based on:

 - Public speaking and non-MUN leadership experience

 - Ability to commit to all pre-conference training sessions and prep work

 - Reason for wanting to attend this year’s TCMUN Conference